Fuel tank fittings and connections

 Dipping

-However, dipping can cause a potential source of ignition that produce frictional heating, static electricity and sparking.
+However, dipping can cause a potential source of ignition that produces frictional heating, static electricity and sparking.